imtayadeway/ted/README.md

 a ruby .ods parser and writer

 this is a currently non-functioning parser and writer for OpenDocument Spreadsheet files written in Ruby, in active development.

-it is being made partly in response to the lack of:

-1. features
-2. a clean, simple and intuitive interface that hides the details of having to specify every goddamn cell you want to manipulate
-3. a straightforward license

-in many other spreadsheet generators. the initial aim is to be able to create a complete spreadsheet from a dataset that conforms to a certain structure (typically an array of hashes) in a few steps, in a way that I would want to create a spreadsheet 99% of the time. ideally it should look something like this:
+the initial aim is to be able to create a complete spreadsheet from a dataset that conforms to a certain structure (typically an array of hashes, *a la* Sequel) in a few steps, in a way that I would want to create a spreadsheet 99% of the time. ideally it should look something like
+this:

 ```ruby
 book = Ted::Book.build('sample', '/path/to/folder/')